MicrosoftDocs/azure-dev-docs/articles/github/github-variable-substitution.md

 ---
-title: Use fictitious user names with GitHub Actions
+title: Use variable substitution with GitHub Actions for Azure
 description: GitHub Action for substituting variables in parameterized files
 author: juliakm
 ms.author: jukullam